-Joanne Cantor, PhD, is an internationally recognized expert on the psychology of media and communications.
+Joanne Cantor, PhD, is a researcher, author, professional speaker, and an internationally recognized expert on the psychology of media and communications.
 She was a professor at the University of Wisconsin for 26 years and is the author of three books and more than 90 scholarly articles and chapters.
 She has won awards for her speaking, her writing, and her mentoring of graduate students.

-Through her consulting firm, Your Mind on Media, she offers programs on productivity, creativity, and stress reduction to business, professional, and educational organizations.
+Her lectures and workshops on CyberOverload help people make the most of their time and their talents by effectively managing the technology in their lives.
+She speaks on productivity, creativity, and stress reduction to business, professional, and educational organizations.
 Her latest book, Conquer CyberOverload: Get More Done, Boost Your Creativity, and Reduce Stress, grew out of her research and workshops.

-Dr. Cantor is a member of the Authors Guild, the National Speakers Association, the American Psychological Association, the Association for Psychological Science, the International Communication Association, and the National Communication Association.
+Dr. Cantor is a member of the Authors Guild, the National Speakers Association, the American Psychological Association, the Association for Psychological Science, and the International Communication Association.
 She graduated from Cornell University with a B.A. degree.
-She received her M.A. from the Annenberg School for Communications at the University of Pennsylvania and a Ph.D. from Indiana University.
+She received her M.A. from the Annenberg School for Communications at the University of Pennsylvania and her Ph.D. from Indiana University.